alpsteam/autonomous-labs/lab-1/lab-1.md

 Configuration file: Browse to the location of the zipped wallet and select it
 Service: adw1_high

-Note: If you’re connecting from behind a proxy, please enter the proxy host and port settings as directed by the instructor.
+Note: If you're connecting from behind a proxy, please enter the proxy host and port settings as directed by the instructor.

 Click Test to check the connection.